filecoin-project/FIPs/FIPS/IndexerFIP.md

 The metadata field contains provider-specific data that pertains to the set of multihashes being added.
 The metadata is prefixed with a protocol ID number followed by data encoded as per the protocol.
 The content of the meta data is up to the provider, but if more then the limited size is needed, then the metadata should contain an ID identifying mode complex data stored by the provider.

+An index entry is always a multihash, extracted from a CID (since indexed content does not track how the content is encoded).
+This should be the multihash from the CID of a merkle-tree of content hosted by the provider.

 ### Announcement